Jubilee (character): Marvel NOW!

 Jubilee returns to the X-Men with an orphaned baby, whom she names Shogo, who was infected with Arkea.
 During the Battle of the Atom event, Sentinel X (a member of the future X-Men) is revealed to be a fully grown Shogo.
 The two spend some quality time together after the death of the future Jubilee and the defeat of the Brotherhood of Mutants.
-Afterward, Storm informs her that the adoption papers have gone through, legally making Jubilee the mother of Shogo.
+Afterward, Storm informs Jubilee that the adoption papers have gone through, legally making her Shogo's mother.

 Reverting to a mutant

 Jubilee becomes a teacher at the newly-renamed Xavier Institute, mentoring students deemed unsuited to become either X-Men or mutant ambassadors to humanity.
 Students under her supervision include Quentin Quire, Bling!, Nature Girl, Eye-Boy, Morph (Benjamin Deeds), and Nathaniel Carver.

 After Monet falls under the influence of her brother Emplate and attacks the school, she fights Jubilee and takes away the medallion she uses as protection from sunlight.
 Quentin Quire sacrifices his shard of the Phoenix Force to save Jubilee, curing her of her vampirism and restoring her mutant powers.